washingtonstateuniversity/WSUMAGE-vagrant/README.md

         > rake init

-Now if this is the first time you you have ever run then the `rake init` task will install anything that is needed and check to make sure everything is ok.
-I'll prompt you as it goes, but after a few minutes the first time around, you will have the admin area for Magento up and ready to log in.
+Now if this is the first time you have ever run then the `rake init` task will install anything that is needed and check to make sure everything is ok.
+It'll prompt you as it goes, but after a few minutes the first time around, you will have the admin area for Magento up and ready to log in.
 It really is as simple as these 4 steps to get up and running.
 On a fresh system, seeing the Magento admin page took about 5mins.
 After that, it takes as little as 60 seconds (depending on your system's resources)